 Magic Kingdom is home to one of the few holiday ride overlays at Disney World, although there are more at Mickey’s Very Merry Christmas Party.
 Jingle Cruise is a fun holiday take on the classic Jungle Cruise, inserting Christmas puns and decorations throughout the ride.
 It’s well worth doing.

 Outside of Main Street and Jingle Cruise, Magic Kingdom’s holiday decor is far more subtle and not particularly interesting.
 There are garlands and wreaths throughout most of the park along with some specialty snacks.
-As I mentioned, much of Magic Kingdom’s entertainment comes in the way of Mickey’s Very Merry Christmas Party.
+Much of Magic Kingdom’s Christmas entertainment will come during Disney Very Merriest After Hours, where select nights are still available.
 There are shows, attraction overlays, specialty foods and more at this upcharge event.
-You can check out our review here.
-I remain firmly on the fence when it comes to whether the Christmas Party is worth the price.
-Much of it depends on how much you enjoy specialty entertainment and Christmas.
+You can check out our review of Mickey’s Very Merry Christmas Party, which has several of the same offerings, here.

-In 2019, Epcot’s Future World is in disarray.
+In 2021, Epcot’s Future World is in disarray.
 There are construction walls everywhere and Christmas is cancelled.
 Just kidding.
-Living With the Land has a mini Christmas overlay that’s fun and interesting but there’s not much else in terms of Future World decor (or Future World attractions, or Future World walkways, or Future World buildings).
+Living With The Land has a mini Christmas overlay that’s fun and interesting but there’s not much else in terms of Future World décor (or Future World attractions, or Future World walkways, or Future World buildings).
 Thankfully, World Showcase picks up the slack.

-Starting November 29th, Festival of the Holidays begins in World Showcase.
+Starting November 26th, Festival of the Holidays begins in World Showcase.
 While the festival as a whole is hit and miss, it does offer some of our favorite Christmas entertainment in all of Walt Disney World.
-That begins with the Candlelight Processional.
+That begins with the Candlelight Processional starting on November 29th.
 Every night in the America Gardens Theatre, a celebrity narrator is joined by a choir and horn players to tell the Christmas story.
 Whether you’re religious or not, the show packs an emotional punch and is not to be missed.
 The Candlelight Processional runs three times a night and is probably easiest to see on the final showing if you’re going the standby route.
 There are dining packages that include reserved seating and we’d recommend those if you’re going at an especially busy time.

 There’s plenty of other entertainment throughout Epcot during the holiday season including gospel music, storytellers at some of the World Showcase Pavilions telling that country’s Christmas tales, and a few of the classic Epcot acts adding a little holiday flair to the mix.